Damp and Condensation in London’s Council Housing: A Crisis for Tenants

 Causes of Condensation Inside Windows

 Condensation forms when indoor activities, like cooking or showering, increase humidity levels.
-When warm, moist air hits a cold surface like a window, condensation occurs, leading to damp and mould growth if left unchecked.
+During colder months, condensation in the winter is especially common as warm, moist air comes into contact with cold surfaces like windows.
+This can lead to damp and mould growth if left unchecked.

 Role of Air Circulation and Indoor Humidity